19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (e) persons accused of offences under sections 411 and 414 of the Penal Code (Cap.
 224), or either of those sections, in respect of the same stolen property, the possession of which has been transferred as a result of the original offence of theft, extortion, robbery, criminal misappropriation, criminal breach of trust or cheating;

-(f) a person accused of any offence under Chapter XII of the Penal Code relating to a counterfeit coin, and a person accused of any other offence under that Chapter relating to the same coin;
+(f) a person accused of any offence under Chapter XVIII of the Penal Code relating to a counterfeit currency, and a person accused of any other offence under that Chapter relating to the same currency;

+[Act 15 of 2019 wef 01/01/2020]

 (g) a person accused of committing an offence and a person accused of abetment of or attempt to commit that offence.